pixelastic/aberlaas/README.md

 the tools used internally/

 `aberlaas setup` will enable CircleCI and Renovate, but requires the repository to have been pushed to GitHub first.
+If you have a `CIRCLECI_TOKEN` and `GITHUB_TOKEN` defined, everything will be automatically enabled for you.
+Otherwise, the relevant URLs will be displayed so you can enable them manually.

 The following table lists all the scripts added: